 Brainstorming ideas for my Craft for My Kids swap, I came across this pattern for cloth baby shoes.
-I was always a weird momma, in that I never really got into baby shoes (or bibs, to my mother-in-law's frustration--on a visit, she once tied a cloth napkin around Willow's neck when I wasn't looking), but I was actually thinking it might be really awesome to expand this pattern and try it out for adult slippers.
-Personal use only--I'm hard-core about only selling work from patterns you yourself create, or modify so extensively that it becomes an item not part of the original creator's vision.
+I was always a weird parent, in that I never really got into baby shoes (or bibs, to many extended relatives' frustration--on a visit, a relative once tied a cloth napkin around my baby's neck when I wasn't looking), but I was actually thinking it might be really awesome to expand this pattern and try it out for adult slippers.

 I found this blog during a Google Image search for felt food ideas--I love the fact that this author makes stuff for the kids, shops in thrift stores, and, ooh, scroll down until you see the Super Mario Bros. quilt--awesome!